NikarashiHatsu/NikarashiHatsu/README.md

 I'm a Fullstack developer from Cirebon, West Java, Indonesia.
 I'm a college student and currently working as a freelance.

 🔭 I’m currently working on nothing, but particularly busy to do IRL works.
+Big Projects:
-**SDM Polda Aceh is done.
-Maintenance step is on the way!**
+- **SDM Polda Aceh.
+(Done) Maintenance step is on the way!**
+- Project Red / BWI App Store - In progress
+- 4 Reality Reborn - In progress

 🌱 I’m currently learning Flutter, I want to make an android application and publish it on Google Play, someday.

-🤔 I’m looking for help with Flutter BLoC.
+🤔 I’m looking for help with:
+- Flutter BLoC.
 It's hard for me to understand.
+- Progressive Web App.

 💬 Ask me about anything.